gjaskula99/SHA_based_digital_signature/README.md

 3. Save signature file in choosen destination
 4. Program will output public key which can be copied or save directly to .PEM file.
 Public key is being shown only at this stage - THERE IS NO WAY TO RECOVER IT LATER

 Secondary option prompts user for seed used to generate RSA keys.
+Third uses signed file as seed for RNG (unsafe but requested by university, source: <https://www.il-pib.pl/czasopisma/JTIT/2019/1/125.pdf>).

 ## Validation